-Rental Income Tax (Effective) - Brazil Compared to Latin America
+Rental Income Tax (Effective) in Brazil compared to Latin America

 Brazil: Rental income taxes (%).